 There are 30 rooms in total (14 standard, 11 view, and 5 garden rooms) at the Plains Camp.
 The view rooms are a bit brighter and have patios with the perfect sunset view.
 This lodging option is perfect for families and children.

-This luxurious camp is intimate enough to have plenty of privacy but also busy enough to provide you with entertainment when you want it.
+This luxurious Bush Camp is intimate enough to have plenty of privacy but also busy enough to provide you with entertainment when you want it.
 The 9 large rooms offer large picture windows overlooking the expansive landscape.
 Birds and warthogs will quite literally walk right up to your window to have a look inside!

 You’ll also have your own open-air lounge area where you sip coffee, lounge on one of the comfortable chaises, and listen to the birds chirping nearby.